StephenHaney/redux-time-travel/README.md

 `npm install redux-time-travel`

 ### Wire up:
-1. In your store file, import the `timeTravelReducer` and `createTimeTravelMiddleware` functions:
+1. In your store file, import the `createTimeTravelMiddleware` and `timeTravelReducer` functions:
 ```
-import createTimeTravelMiddleware from 'redux-time-travel/timeTravelMiddleware';
-import timeTravelReducer from 'redux-time-travel/timeTravelReducer';
+import createTimeTravelMiddleware, { timeTravelReducer}  from 'redux-time-travel';
 ```

 2. Wrap your combined reducers in the reducer function: